Most Premier League Assists: Creative Kings

 Mesut Özil led the way for assists in 2015-16, with 19 for his Arsenal teammates in 35 top-flight appearances.
 16 of these came in his first 18 games of that season, with the German international midfielder set to absolutely smash Henry’s previous record of 20, but the final 17 appearances that campaign only yielded three more assists, including one on the final day in a 4-0 win over Aston Villa.

-We’ve only witnessed seven occasions of a player assisting four goals in a single Premier League match, with Paul Pogba’s quadruple for Man Utd against Leeds United earlier this season the latest.
+What’s better than a hat-trick of assists?
+Well, more than three in a game, probably.
+We’ve only witnessed seven occasions of a player assisting four goals in a single Premier League match, with Paul Pogba’s quadruple for Man Utd against Leeds United last season the latest.

 In fact, until Pogba’s efforts we were starting to think it was a north London cheat code to grab four assists in a Premier League match.

-The first six occasions between the inaugural 1992-93 season to 2020-21 all came from either an Arsenal player (4) or from someone playing for Spurs (2).
+The first six occasions between the inaugural 1992-93 season to 2020-21 all came from either an Arsenal player (four) or from someone playing for Spurs (two).

 Of the seven players listed above, Fàbregas, Adebayor and Kane also scored a goal in this match – meaning they were involved in five goals in total in that performance.
 This isn’t a record for goal involvements in a single game, with both Jürgen Klinsmann (Spurs vs. Wimbledon in May 1998) and Alan Shearer (Newcastle vs. Sheffield Wednesday in September 1999) having six goal involvements in those appearances.